Are you one of the many people who assume…

 Breaking-up a Couple Relationship.

-But, the couple may be angry with each other, emotions may be running high, and there may be lots of blaming.
+The couple may be angry with each other, emotions may be running high, and there may be lots of blaming.
 Because of the relationship’s responsibilities & acquisitions, the couple may have to continue seeing each other during the break-up.

-- Meetings take place to neutral territory.
+- Meetings take place in neutral territory.